Ad industry titan Dan Wieden’s legacy is how to find and cultivate creative talent

 Another major component to Wieden’s impact was his commitment and belief in independence.
 In fact, in 2015, all the company’s shares went into a trust to ensure it would always remain so.
 Wieden told an industry gathering at the time, “We will die before we sell.”
 This is a potentially thorny statement in an industry dominated by global, public conglomerates, but the path to continue Wieden’s legacy does not lead through their doors.
 Any future ad legend will bubble up from or start an independent agency, and there certainly are plenty trying.
 Arthur says it’s difficult, if not impossible, to maintain creative ideals when you’re part of a larger public company.
 “You’re beholden to shareholders and analysts, so suddenly you’re following trends of where the business is going, as opposed to being true to your vision,” he says.

-Leibowitz agrees.
+Lebowitz agrees.
 He says there’s still plenty of room out there to experiment if you have the stability, security, and capital to do so—as well as enough independence to want to do it.
 “What does the world actually need, and where can we meet that?
 I think the world needs less advertising, and more creativity,” he says.
 “Dan understood that.
 The work they’re making, and how they’re finding talent in the spaces they wanted to play in, like the social studio (Bodega), that’s smart.
 That’s not just creative, it’s good business.”

 To think about where and when the next generational advertising talent and entrepreneur may emerge, Paul Venables says it’s important to remember Wieden’s own path.
 Venables founded his own independent agency, Venables, Bell & Partners, in 2001.
 “He didn’t come from an exciting trend, a hot category, a new technology, or even an interesting part of the country,” says Venables, referring to Wieden’s start writing ad copy for a lumber company.
 “Where Dan came from was rather ordinary.
 The path isn’t meaningful; the mindset is.
 The next Dan Wieden will come from a place of fearless creativity, with just enough confidence to believe they can and will do it better.”